Ma'Asker Al Raschid (formerly Hinaidi RAF Cemetery)

 25 October 2025

-Despite being only 6 miles from the British Embassy in Baghdad the site has been long abandoned and is not mentioned on Google Maps (a correction has been submitted) and there is almost no information on the CWGC site.
-The work of Steve Buster Thompson in partnership with the former UK DA to Iraq Brigadier Adam McRae MBE resulted in a perimeter fence being erected in 2021.
-A service was subsequently held attended by Air Marshall Martin Sampson CBE, DSO, Defence Senior Advisor to the Middle East.
+The guardian lives nearby and is a likeable and most helpful gentleman who appeared very quickly once we arrived on site.
+Despite the site being only six miles from the British Embassy in Baghdad it has been long abandoned, it is not marked on Google Maps (a correction has been submitted) and there is almost no information on the CWGC site.
+The work of Steve Buster Johnson in partnership with the former UK Defence Attaché to Iraq, Brigadier Adam McRae MBE, resulted in a perimeter wall being erected in 2021.
+A service was subsequently held, attended by Air Marshal Martin Sampson CBE, DSO, Defence Senior Advisor to the Middle East.

 Brigadier-General Sir Gilbert Falkingham Clayton (1875–1929) was a British soldier, diplomat, and colonial administrator whose career helped shape Britain's Middle Eastern policy after World War I. Born on the Isle of Wight, he was commissioned into the Royal Artillery in 1895 and served in Egypt and the Sudan before becoming a leading intelligence officer in Cairo during the war.
 As Director of Military Intelligence and later Chief Political Officer to the Egyptian Expeditionary Force, he played a key role in coordinating Arab affairs and post-Ottoman administration across Egypt, Palestine, and Arabia.
 After the war, Clayton served as Chief Secretary and Acting High Commissioner in Palestine and later negotiated on Britain's behalf with leaders such as Ibn Saud.
 In 1928 he was appointed High Commissioner for Iraq, where he worked to define the young nation's relationship with Britain.
 He died suddenly of a heart attack in Baghdad on 11 September 1929, aged 54, and was buried there.
 His career embodied the fusion of military strategy and diplomacy that defined British rule in the modern Middle East.